Endocrine disruptor: Endocrine system

 There are studies of cell cultures, laboratory animals, wildlife, and accidentally exposed humans that show that environmental chemicals cause a wide range of reproductive, developmental, growth, and behavior effects, and so while "endocrine disruption in humans by pollutant chemicals remains largely undemonstrated, the underlying science is sound and the potential for such effects is real."
 While compounds that produce estrogenic, androgenic, antiandrogenic, and antithyroid actions have been studied, less is known about interactions with other hormones.

+Exposure to endocrine-disrupting chemicals has also been associated with alterations in immune function.
+Since many aspects of immune activity are hormonally regulated, disruption of endocrine signaling can interfere with cytokine production as well as T-cell and B-cell responses.
+These effects have been linked to reduced immune responsiveness and increased inflammatory activity, including a higher risk of autoimmune conditions.
+Early-life exposure is of particular concern, as interference during critical developmental periods can result in long-term changes in immune function.

 The interrelationships between exposures to chemicals and health effects are rather complex.
 It is hard to definitively link a particular chemical with a specific health effect, and exposed adults may not show any ill effects.
 But, fetuses and embryos, whose growth and development are highly controlled by the endocrine system, are more vulnerable to exposure and may develop overt or subtle lifelong health or reproductive abnormalities.
 Prebirth exposure, in some cases, can lead to permanent alterations and adult diseases.

 Some in the scientific community are concerned that exposure to endocrine disruptors in the womb or early in life may be associated with neurodevelopmental disorders including reduced IQ, ADHD, and autism.
 Certain cancers and uterine abnormalities in women are associated with exposure to diethylstilbestrol (DES) in the womb due to DES used as a medical treatment.

 In a 2005 publication, phthalates in pregnant women's urine was linked to subtle, but specific, genital changes in their male infants—a shorter, more female-like anogenital distance and associated incomplete descent of testes and a smaller scrotum and penis.
 The science behind this study was questioned by phthalate industry consultants, and back in 2008, there were only five studies of anogenital distance in humans, with one researcher stating, "Whether AGD measures in humans relate to clinically important outcomes, however, remains to be determined, as does its utility as a measure of androgen action in epidemiological studies."
 Today, it is well-established that AGD is an indicator of fetal androgen exposure, and several studies have found a correlation between AGD and the incidence of prostate cancer.